solarsailer/matthieuoger.com/content/posts/2013-07-24-rule-three.md

 ---
 date: "2013-07-24"

-title: The rule of Three
+title: "The Rule of Three"
 excerptQuote:
   name: "Jeff Atwood"
   quote: "If I have learned anything in my programming career, it is this: building reusable software, truly reusable software, is an incredibly hard problem – right up there with naming things and cache invalidation."